Can We Really Learn One Representation to Optimize All Rewards?: A Simplified Algorithm for Unsupervised Pre-training in RL

-In the same way that FB uses TD FB loss to fit successor measure ratios, we optimize a forward representation function $F_{\beta}$ and a backward representation function $B_{\beta}$ to fit the new behavioral successor measure ratio.
+In the same way that FB uses TD FB loss to fit successor measure ratios, we optimize a forward representation function $F_{\beta}$ and a backward representation function $B_{\beta}$ to fit the fixed successor measure ratio of the behavioral policy $\pi_{\beta}(\ph{a} \mid \ph{s})$.
 We use notations similar to FB, but $F_{\beta}$ and $B_{\beta}$ are semantically different from $F$ and $B$, highlighting the dependency on the behavioral policy using the subscript $\beta$.
-We also introduce a new TD one-step FB loss to learn the one-step FB representations $F_{\beta}$ and $B_{\beta}$: $\gL_{\text{TD one-step FB}}(F_{\beta}, B_{\beta}) =$ where $\bar{F}_{\beta}$ and $\bar{B}_{\beta}$ are target representation functions.
+We also introduce a new TD one-step FB loss to learn the new FB representations:

+where $\bar{F}_{\beta}$ and $\bar{B}_{\beta}$ are target representation functions.
 Unlike the TD FB loss, this TD one-step FB loss samples the next action $a'$ from the behavioral policy $\pi_{\beta}(\ph{a'} \mid \ph{s'})$ and the forward representation function $F_{\beta}$ does \emph{not} depend on a latent variable.
+Importantly, the TD one-step FB loss admits a clear fixed-point as the behavioral policy is \emph{fixed}: the learning procedure is a supervised learning problem.
+In theory, we can also first regress the fixed successor measure ratio and then conduct bilinear decompositions into $F_{\beta}$ and $B_{\beta}$, enjoying stable convergence.